krzys9876/z80_sim_scala/README.md

     30 NEXT I

 I remembered well that the ^ (power) operator was really slow so I deliberatelly used it to check for performance.

+## Performance ##

-The whole code needs ~40 seconds to complete and abount 0.5 million steps - without initial memory test, which I skip by entering "65536" at start of the Basic interpreter.
+The whole code initially needed ~40 seconds to complete and abount 0.5 million steps - without initial memory test, which I skip by entering "65536" at start of the Basic interpreter.

+Profiler showed that most of program time is spent looking up opcodes in various list (from OpCodes).
+Some changes coupled with runtime class casting reduced this time to ~14 seconds.
+This needs more analysis but it already looks promising.